WIDA Screener for Kindergarten

 Using Screener Scores

 Score reports provide proficiency level scores in seven categories: the four domains (Listening, Reading, Speaking, Writing) and three composite areas (Oral Language, Literacy, Overall).
 Composite scores are created from two or more domain scores.

 Proficiency level scores are interpretive scores.
 The scores describe student performance in terms of the six WIDA English language proficiency levels:

 Entering > Emerging > Developing > Expanding > Bridging > Reaching

-If a student is identified as an ELL, proficiency level scores from WIDA Screener can be used by educators to plan differentiated levels of support for each child.
+If a student is identified as an EL, proficiency level scores from WIDA Screener can be used by educators to plan differentiated levels of support for each child.